A9 dualling project: Speed cameras and speed limits

 In July 2013, the Scottish Government announced a plan to install average speed cameras on the A9 between Perth and Inverness.
 This was undertaken with an aim to reduce accidents and fatalities on the road, and was the second permanent average speed camera scheme in Scotland.
-Simultaneously, an increased speed limit for heavy goods vehicles (HGVs) from 40 mph to 50 mph was introduced to help mitigate driver frustration.
-Both became operational in late 2014.
+Simultaneously, an increased speed limit for heavy goods vehicles (HGVs) from 40 mph to 50 mph was also announced to help mitigate driver frustration.
+Both became operational in October 2014.
 However, the 40 mph single carriageway speed limit remains on other single carriageways of Scotland.
 This was before the single carriageway speed limit for HGVs was increased in England and Wales from 40 to 50 mph in 2015.
 The HGV speed limit for dual carriageways in Scotland remains at 50 mph.

+After the Scottish Government proposal to reduce the national speed limit on single carriageways from 60 to 50 mph was rejected, there are proposals to increase the HGV speed limits.
+This would put it in line with England and Wales, where the single carriageway speed limit will be raised from 40 to 50 mph, and the dual carriageway speed limit from 50 to 60 mph.

 The A9 Safety Group claim that the speed cameras have had a "positive influence" on road users, with the number of drivers breaking the speed limit by over 10 mph decreasing by 97%.
 Improvements to safety include at least a 40% reduction in fatalities, and this has been attributed, at least in part, to a reduction in speeding, from 1 in 3 vehicles to just 1 in 15.
 The average speed cameras may be removed after the A9 dualling project is complete.
-The increased HGV speed limit has lead to improved driver behaviour and reduced road deaths and serious injuries by 31% as drivers are less likely to perform dangerous overtaking.
+The increased HGV speed limit has led to improved driver behaviour and reduced road deaths and serious injuries by 31% as drivers are less likely to perform dangerous overtaking.
 It also improves fuel efficiency.